Courtesy of WOWSA, Huntington Beach, California.

 The Record Holders are those swimmers who break records of acknowledged distances.
 Penny Lee Dean of California and Petar Stoychev of Bulgaria are two accomplished swimmers who set the bar by breaking the English Channel record.
 While there is always some luck in swimming in the right conditions (currents, wind, water temperature), there is no doubt that these Record Holders are to be held in the highest esteem.

 The Endurers are similar to The Adventurers and include those swimmers who chose to swim the longest and furthest in terms of absolute distance and/or time.
-These swimmers include people like Diana Nyad of the U.S. who attempted to swim from Cuba to Florida (in 41 hours and 47 minutes), Suzie Maroney of Australia who did swim from Cuba to Florida in 24 hours and 30 minutes or David Meca who took over 24 hours to swim from Spain to Ibiza, an island in the Mediterranean Sea.
+These swimmers include people like Diana Nyad of the U.S. who attempted to swim from Cuba to Florida in 1978 (in 41 hours 47 minutes), Suzie Maroney of Australia who did swim from Cuba to Florida in 24 hours 30 minutes or David Meca who took over 24 hours to swim from Spain to Ibiza, an island in the Mediterranean Sea.
 What drives these individuals to push past all mental and physical barriers during these lengthy and difficult swims is the stuff of legends.

 Copyright © 2008 by World Open Water Swimming Association